-It may be that your products end up being more expensive, however with a focus on building your brand with unique products and stories you will stand above the crowd and have a store people will compares theirs to, not to mention a store full of happy, repeat customers.
+It may be that your products end up being more expensive, however with a focus on building your brand with unique products and stories you will stand above the crowd and have a store people will compare theirs too, not to mention a store full of happy, repeat customers.

 The only competition should be with yourself to provide better products, better shipping times, better customer service interactions.
 Just don't charge the extra for shipping or you are the one that is going to lose.

-- Incentivise your customers with a spend “x” to receive free shipping.
+- Incentivize your customers with a spend “x” to receive free shipping.

 - Work excessive shipping charges into your pricing.

 4Excessively long shipping times

 A pet hate of many marketers is the amount of time it takes for delivery of products from China.
 In saying that however, Print on Demand can also have debilitating wait times.
 And you want to know who hates shipping times more?
 Customers.